ThomasWorkOnline/Quark/README.md

 <ins>**2.
 Launching your app**</ins>

 Allocating an instance of your application can potentially be very memory heavy.
-Therefore, instantiating your application on the stack is not adviced for this very reason.
+Therefore, instantiating your application on the stack is not adviced.
+I suggest you dynamically allocate your app to prevent high stack usage which can lead to janky behavior.

 ```c++
 int main()